 Pick the Right Casino for Blackjack

-In a recent article for Travel Weekly, Vegas Guru David Yeskel cited the Downtown Grand Hotel & Casino as the best place to play 3:2 blackjack.
-The casino features the odds on all tables, even those with a $5 minimum.
+In a 2017 article for Travel Weekly, Vegas Guru David Yeskel cited the Downtown Grand Hotel & Casino as the best place to play 3:2 blackjack.
+The casino features the payoff on all tables, even those with a $5 minimum.

 Don't Give Up on the Cheap Buffet

 The days of the $5 Vegas buffet your folks talked about are long gone.
-You’ll pay as much as $90 these days for all-you-can-eat sumptuous feasts like Bally’s Sterling brunch buffet.
-However, you can help Mom and Dad remember the old days by visiting one of the few cheap and best buffets in the city.
+You’ll pay as much as around $90 these days for all-you-can-eat sumptuous feasts.
+But you can help Mom and Dad remember the old days by visiting one of the few cheap options of the best buffets in the city.

 Dare to Step Out of the Buffet Line

 Las Vegas might be famous for its buffets, but eventually you’ll want a real dining treat.
-Award-winning Charlie Palmer Steak at Four Seasons rolls out upscale dining on white tablecloths tucked away in a mahogany-accented getaway.
+Award-winning Charlie Palmer Steak at Four Seasons Hotel Las Vegas rolls out upscale dining.

-A visit to the upscale eatery doesn’t need break your wallet.
+A visit to the fine dining establishment doesn’t need to break your wallet.
 “Ask for the Cut of the Week menu when seated,” suggested Christa Weaving, Charlie Palmer Group’s vice president of marketing.

-A recent menu included baseball-cut sirloin accompanied by Caesar salad, spicy cauliflower and green olive mashed potatoes, followed by blueberry cheesecake.
-The sample menu priced out at $58 per person — around $3 more than the weekday dinner buffet at Caesars Palace.
+A recent menu included a petite New York strip accompanied by an endive salad, roasted cauliflower and potatoes au gratin, followed by a lemon bar.
+The sample menu priced out at $58 per person — just $3 more than the weekday dinner buffet at Caesars Palace.

 Get Off the Strip

-It’s not hard to spend all your Vegas time surrounded by the glitz and glam of the strip.
 But you have other options.
-“The Fremont Street Experience is just as fascinating as anything on the Strip,” said Joe Wareham, Worlds Away travel blogger.
+“The Fremont Street Experience is just as fascinating as anything on the Strip,” said Joe Wareham, who has blogged about the travel experience.
 You’ll find the five-block entertainment district in the city’s historic downtown.

-The district has a lot of free and cheap things to do when you’re trying to save vacation dollars.
-Discover opulent relics of the Vegas of yesteryear at Main Street Station, or marvel at futuristic light shows on the Viva Vision screen 90 feet overhead.
+The district has a lot of fun and free things to do when you’re trying to save vacation dollars.
+Discover opulent relics at Main Street Station, or marvel at futuristic light shows on the Viva Vision screen 90 feet overhead.

 “For an insanely cheap night out, Tuesday nights are Nickel Beer Nights at Beauty Bar,” said Wareham.
-Just pay a $10 entry fee and enjoy as many nickel beers as you’d like.
+Just pay a $5 to $10 entry fee and enjoy as many nickel beers as you’d like.

 Get Artsy With Your Pics